 What You'll Learn in SLU's Legal Studies Degree Program

-Coursework for SLU's major and minor in legal studies and the pre-law scholars program focuses on analytical problem solving skills, critical reading skills, writing skills and research skills.
-It also includes pre-law studies coursework plus coursework from a variety of disciplines.
+Saint Louis University's major and minor in legal studies and the pre-law scholars program focus on analytical problem solving skills, critical reading skills, writing skills and research skills.
+They also include pre-law studies and coursework from a variety of disciplines.

-You can also pursue shadowing opportunities with Catholic Legal Assistance Ministries, the 22nd Judicial Circuit of the State of Missouri, the Federal District or the Eighth Circuit Court of Appeals, as well as internships with a variety of legal organizations, law firms, and state, local and federal government institutions.
+You can also pursue shadowing opportunities with Catholic Legal Assistance Ministries, the 22nd Judicial Circuit of the State of Missouri, the Federal District or the Eighth Circuit Court of Appeals, and internships with a variety of legal organizations, law firms, and state, local and federal government institutions.

 What Can You Do With a Degree in Legal Studies from SLU?